nereusx/tcsh-lxy/README.md

 [tcsh-big.md](https://github.com/nereusx/tcsh-lxy/blob/master/tcsh-big.md)

 # one-line foreach replacement
-Foreach-end does not work in tcsh, so i made this utility to replace it
+foreach-end does not work in tcsh command line, only in scripts, so i made this utility to replace it.

 [dof](https://github.com/nereusx/unix-utils/tree/master/dof)